 If you’re not clued into a little known fact yet about cable provider modems and gateways let me clue you in now.
 Cable companies like Comcast, Time Warner, Cox and Charter don’t exactly provide you with the most reliable hardware.
 The cable provider is there to make money and give out as little as possible in the name of maximizing their service for everyone.
 The truth is, the provider’s modem, gateways and routers just won’t perform as well as something like the Linksys CM3024.
-Read on below to find out why the Linksys Cm3024 cable modem is one of our Top Picks of 2016.
+Read on below to find out why the Linksys Cm3024 cable modem is one of our Top Picks of 2016 or take a look at this guide for an up to date comparison of the best cable modems.

 Cable (DOCSIS) Standards: